The CPD Board Assessment Criteria

 7. Submission, review process and timelines

-The application process is entirely online.
 The standard operational timeline is as follows:

 8. Approvals with conditions and corrective actions